 Sometimes they can feel comfortable coming out of their hiding spots during the day and appear for a while.
 Occasional sightings of shorter duration are normal.

 But they shouldn’t be awake in the day continually every day.
-The longer and more times they show up in the daytime, the probability of something going wrong with their tank or their health increases.
+The longer and more times they show up in the daytime, the probability of something going wrong with their

 Possible Reasons Why Your Leopard Gecko Peeks Out In The Day